2013 RECOMMENDED ANTHROPOMORPHICS LIST

 TOC Purpose of the Recommended Anthropomorphics List

-This twelfth annual Recommended Anthropomorphics List has two purposes.
-Firstly, it is open for all Furry fans to recommend what they consider to be the best anthropomorphic movies, TV series, novels, artwork, games, etc. that they found first published during 2013.
-It is for fans who want to know what anthropomorphic movies, TV series, novels, etc. others found to be worth looking for.
-The List is open to anyone to add to, so if you know of any 2013 Furry movies or comic books or comic strips, etc. that you consider worth recommending, please send your recommendations to:
+This twenty-third annual Recommended Anthropomorphics List has two purposes.
+Firstly, for furry fans to recommend what they consider to be the best anthropomorphic movies, TV series, novels, artwork, games, music, etc. that they found first published during 2023.
+The List is open to all, so if you know of anything Furry that you consider worth recommending, please send your recommendations to:

 recommended@ursamajorawards.org